noidexe/GodotSteam/readme.md

 Known Issues
 ---
-- When self-compiling, using MinGW will cause crashes unless you are using GodotSteam 3.26 or newer.
+- When self-compiling, **do not** use MinGW as it will cause crashes.

-"Quick" How-To
+Quick How-To
 ---
 For complete instructions on how to build the Godot 4.x version of GodotSteam from scratch, [please refer to our documentation's 'How-To Modules' section.](https://godotsteam.com/howto/modules/) It will have the most up-to-date information.